moonstar-x/old-server-setup/docs/game-servers/fastdl.md

 # FastDL

-As a disclaimer, the servers that appear under this category are all compatible with FastDL for custom content.
+!!! info
+    As a disclaimer, *FastDL* is only available for Source game servers.
+Meaning that only the following games (that are in this guide) can use *FastDL*:

+    * Counter-Strike 1.6
+    * Deathmatch Classic
+    * No More Room in Hell
+    * Left 4 Dead 2

-FastDL is a way to host your custom content for your game servers, it delivers the custom content that your server requires to run properly to connecting players.
-To accomplish this, FastDL requires an webserver where the content can be stored and accessed.
+*FastDL* is a way to host your custom content for your game servers, it delivers the custom content that your server requires to run properly to connecting players.
+To accomplish this, *FastDL* requires an webserver where the content can be stored and accessed.
 When multiple users join at the same time it can require a lot of bandwidth, for this reason we will use a free hosting solution instead of self-hosting it ourselves, in this case we will use [000webhhost](https://www.000webhost.com/).
 000webhost offers 10GB of bandwidth, 1GB of storage and 400 requests-per-minute for free, which is more than enough for a simple *FastDL* host.

 ## Setting Up Hosting

-Firstly, create an account at [000webhost](https://www.000webhost.com/), make sure you don't use a password that you generally use since this service is fairly unreliable and has endured many security breaches (it's still worth it for something as trivial as *FastDL*).

-Then, create a site, give it a name that will be easy for you to remember since it will be your web link (sitename.000webhostapp.com), set again a password for this site that is secure but that you don't use.
+Firstly, create an account at [000webhost](https://www.000webhost.com/).
+Then, create a site, give it a name that will be easy for you to remember since it will be your web link (`sitename.000webhostapp.com`), set again a password for this site that is secure but that you don't use.

+!!! danger
+    Make sure you don't use a password that you generally use since this service is fairly unreliable and has endured many security breaches (it's still worth it for something as trivial as *FastDL*).

 ## Uploading Content